 Welcome to my website!
-Below you'll find my latest Blog entry, and in the links to the right you'll find archives of my blogs as well as some essays I've written.
+Below you'll find my latest Blog entry (and maybe a favorite or two), and in the links to the right you'll find archives of my blogs as well as some essays I've written.
 There's a technical section, and a section on Perspectives, as well as some other areas of interest.

 Thanks for stopping by, and come back often!

 You may have heard some of these, but here's a couple